msyvr/formally/README.md

 - Optimize for mobile.

-- For longer forms, scroll-based rendering would be nice - both to help the task feel less overwhelming, and also to help focus the current input fields.
+- For longer forms, scroll-based rendering - both to help the task feel less overwhelming, and also to help focus the current input fields.

 - An option to revisit the form to edit values would be a user-friendly feature; this may or may not make sense for the form owner so consider on a case by case basis.

 - Design!
 Wanting to keep it light and not fiddle with a package, I used simple CSS flexboxes and a minimum of styling.
 Nice design makes for a better experience.

-- Notification (alert on submission plus email) of:
+- Notification (alert on submission plus via email) of:

-    - summary of submitted data with contact info for the entity collecting the data and for what purpose
+    - summary of submitted data with next steps/anticipated timeline

+    - contact info for the entity collecting the data and for what purposes they may use the data

-    - who will receive and have access to the data provided, and how it will be stored (encrypted?, deleted after a certain period?, ...)
+    - who else (if anyone) will receive and have access to the data provided, and how it will be stored (encrypted?, deleted after a certain period?, ...)

-    - whether and how the user may withdraw form or delete specific form data after submission
+    - whether and how the user may withdraw the submitted data, or delete specific form data after submission

     - any required legal notices, potentially location-specific (state, country)